Diyuse/learning-cpp/README.md

 # learning-cpp

 ### Things I learned:
-.dll's can cause a lot of issues.
+`.dll`'s can cause a lot of issues.
 Unable to run any program with `string` without `libstdc++-6.dll` in the executable file directory.
+This is due to having conflicting versions of this `.dll` available in `PATH` from some other source.
 | Command | Comment |
 |---------|---------|
 | g++ file.cpp | compiles the file.cpp to a.exe |